 “Relax!
-Keep your feet outside your hips, chin down, shorten your torso” Melissa my boxing coach instructs me, for the umpteenth time.
+Keep your feet outside your hips, chin down, shorten your torso” Melissa my boxing coach instructed me, for the umpteenth time.
 I try to do what she says but, I can’t seem to get my body to abide by all her instructions.
 I blame ballet.

-I started dancing at age 3.
-I first learned the Cecchetti method, studying their booklet on posture, poses, technique, and terms to pass the annual exam.
-I later transitioned to a ballet academy designed to prepare you for a career in dance.
-At my level we were required to take five ballet classes a week.
 Ultimately, this was not the path for me and I stopped my formal training before starting high school.
-I stayed dancing through vigorous participation in the musical theater department at my high school and then taking classes throughout college, and after, at local studios.
-However, since starting graduate school for clinical psychology, over a decade ago, my attendance in a ballet class is few and far between.
+I stayed dancing through vigorous participation in the musical theater department at my high school.
+Then I took classes throughout college, and after, at local studios.
+However, since starting graduate school, over a decade ago, my attendance in a ballet class is few and far between.

 I’m not intentionally trying to apply ballet to boxing and yet that is exactly what my body is doing.
 Even without recent practice, my body remembers.
 It automatically calls upon what it knows, even when it’s not remotely helpful.